STAFF AND COLLABORATORS

 Helen Caldwell helps manage the Rhodes Project blog, soliciting and coordinating blog posts by Rhodes scholars.
-She also manages the Rhodes Project's social media presence and works to assist with the day-to-day operations of the organisation.
+She also manages the Rhodes Project's social media presence and the day-to-day operations of the organisation.
 Helen joined the Project in 2015.

 Helen graduated in 2016 from Yale University, where she majored in Global Affairs and Women's, Gender, and Sexuality Studies and completed a senior thesis on the feminist and legal discourse surrounding revenge pornography.
 Originally from Birmingham, Alabama, she now lives in London, where she is working as a legal assistant in addition to her work with the Rhodes Project.

 Jef brings his decades of journalistic experience to bear as a consulting editor for the Rhodes Project, advising on all areas of the project's publications, online and offline.